 You do not have to be a smoker for smoking to cause harm.
 Exposure to someone else's smoking (called secondhand smoke) is a trigger for asthma attacks in children and adults.

-Smoking weakens the lungs.
+Smoking can weaken lung function.
 When you have asthma and you smoke, your lungs will weaken more rapidly.
-Smoking around children with asthma will weaken their lungs, too.
+Smoking around children with asthma will weaken their lung function, too.

 Children who are around others who smoke are much more likely to:

 - Miss school more often

 - Have asthma that is harder to control

 No one should smoke in your house.
 This includes you and your visitors.

 Smokers should smoke outside and wear a coat.
 The coat will keep smoke particles from sticking to their clothes.
 They should leave the coat outside or put it somewhere away from a child with asthma.

 Ask people who work at your child's daycare, school, and anyone else who takes care of your child if they smoke.
 If they do, make sure they smoke away from your child.